xhajnal/DiPS/README.md

 Several notebooks appears:

-* `create_data_and_synth_params` can be used to automatically create models, properties, and synthetise rational function using PRISM for population models used in [1]
+* `create_data_and_synth_params` can be used to automatically create models, properties, and synthetise rational function using PRISM for population models used in [[1]](#one).
 * `sample_n_visualise` samples and visualises result rational functions
 * `generate_data` generate synthetic data by simulating the model
 * `direct_param_synth` creates commands to be used for "direct" constrain solving using PRISM and Storm without deriving rational functions.
 * `analysis` our method - parameter space refinement using z3 solver or interval arithmetic to solve constraints

 to run thought the workflow of the paper just run the notebooks in this order.
 The documentation and the source code of the used functions is in `mpm\src`.
-When you are familiar with the notebooks, try your input files or even adapt the notebook.
+When you are familiar with the notebooks, try your input files or even adapt the notebooks.

 *****